 Scientific Research On Vitamin B-1 Dosage For Alcoholics

-- For patients with alcohol withdrawal, two to three weeks of thiamine supplementation is associated with an improvement in mental status (source)
+- For patients with withdrawal, two to three weeks of thiamine supplementation is associated with an improvement in mental status (source)

-- Incidents of negative reactions to supplemental thiamine are rare and not a sufficient reason to avoid supplementing with thiamine for alcohol withdrawal (source)
+- Incidents of negative reactions to supplemental thiamine are rare and not a sufficient reason to avoid supplementing with thiamine for withdrawal (source)

 If you’ve found this article helpful, be sure to check out my other article on vitamins for alcohol withdrawal.
 In that article and others like it, I’m not arguing that you need to take every remedy I discuss.